 What is the answer?
 Jamie offers this: “At the heart of many of these questions is the need to develop strong working relationships.”
 I strongly concur, and will offer this: education about evaluation and its potential to enhance organizational health, learning, and efficiency can serve as rocket fuel for these relationships.
 But, as one commenter cautioned, “Instead of approaching an organization with the question, ‘How can I teach you about evaluation?’, I go into the conversation with the question, ‘What are you trying to do and how can I help you do it?'”
 Good advice.

 As Jamie says, there are no “zero sum” answers, but Sheila says, there is available help.
-One resource that comes to mind is Real World Evaluation: Working Under Budget, Time, Data, and Political Constraints by Bamberger, Rugh, and Mabry.
-This comprehensive evaluation text for conducting successful evaluations in complex contexts is complemented by the site Real World Evaluation which offers a multitude of resources in addition to the text.
+One resource that comes to mind is a comprehensive evaluation text for conducting successful evaluations: Real World Evaluation: Working Under Budget, Time, Data, and Political Constraints by Bamberger, Rugh, and Mabry.

 Please forgive the momentary visit to “clicheville,” but I do believe there is hope and knowledge is power.
 To this day, one of my students from years ago still says whenever she sees me, “Your course changed my thinking about everything.
 I can’t think about anything anymore without thinking in terms of evaluation!”